chipsalliance/chisel/docs/src/explanations/connectable.md

 ```
 ## Waived Data

 It is not uncommon for a user to want to connect Chisel components which are not type equivalent.
-For example, a user may want to cook up the `ready`/`valid` members of a `ReadyValidIO` to a `DecoupledIO`, but
+For example, a user may want to hook up the `ready`/`valid` members of a `ReadyValidIO` to a `DecoupledIO`, but
 because the `bits` member is not present in both, our operators would reject a connection.

 `WaivedData` is the mechanism to specialize connection operator behavior in these scenarios.
 For any addition member which is not present in the other component being connected to, they can be explicitly waived from the operator to be ignored, rather than trigger an error.